 Italy’s geological structure, including the Alps and the Apennines, Central Italian woodlands, and Southern Italian Garigue and Maquis shrubland, contributes to high climate and habitat diversity.
 For centuries divided by politics event until its unification in 1861, Italy’s culture has been shaped by a multitude of regional customs.

 We decided to prepare for you a South-oriented tour that, as landscape architects, will be really interesting for the landscapes we can see and discover together.
-Then, to understand our controversial culture can be sometimes a bit difficult so we will give you some tips about how to interact with efficacy using the body language in the following pages.
+Then, to understand our controversial culture can be sometimes a bit difficult so we will give you some tips about how to interact with efficacy using the body language.
 We really hope that you will enjoy this trip!